Which steel qualities are better, those made in Japan, Korea, or Germany?

 Do Damascus steels, Miracle steels, or Smart steels exist?

 Don’t be misled by terms such as “Damascus Steel” (a steel that has not been produced since the 1700's) or “Miracle Steel” or "Smart Steel”.
-These do not represent actual steel categories and can be just hype.
+These do not represent actual steel categories and are just hype.

 What is the difference between hand-forged shears and cast/stamped shears?